alexdapunt/mailas-blog/content/post/Norway/how-to-spent-24h-in-oslo.md

 ### Best Time to Visit Oslo

-Although Oslo is beautiful to see all year round, it is definitely best to travel during the summer months, when you can really enjoy the outdoors.
+Although Oslo is beautiful to see all year round, it is definitely best to travel during the summer months when you can really enjoy the outdoors.

 ![](/images/arsene-m-ovrejorde-bovgw4div6u-unsplash.jpg)